AG Paxton Announces Joint Prosecution of Gregg County

 “It is an unfortunate reality that elections can be stolen outright by mail ballot fraud.
 Election fraud, particularly an organized mail ballot fraud scheme orchestrated by political operatives, is an affront to democracy and results in voter disenfranchisement and corruption at the highest level,” said Attorney General Paxton.
 “Mail ballots are vulnerable to diversion, coercion, and influence by organized vote harvesting schemes.
 This case demonstrates my commitment to ensuring Texas has the most secure elections in the country, and I thank the Gregg County Sheriff and District Attorney for their continued partnership.
 Those who try to manipulate the outcome of elections in Texas must be held accountable.”

-A grand jury returned indictments on 23 felony counts against Commissioner Brown, 97 felony counts against Marlena Jackson, eight felony counts against Charlie Burns, and six felony counts against DeWayne Ward.
+A grand jury returned indictments on 23 felony counts against Commissioner Shannon Brown, 97 felony counts against Marlena Jackson, eight felony counts against Charlie Burns, and six felony counts against DeWayne Ward.
 The Office of the Attorney General was assisted by the Gregg County Sheriff’s Office during the investigation.
 The Texas Attorney General will prosecute this case alongside the Gregg County District Attorney.